-Role at Dova: Sharing my clinical expertise as a Hematologist / Oncologist.
-This comprises two decades of drug development experience and strategic insights from prior successful global regulatory approvals with my colleagues.
-Now, I am working with my Dova colleagues to help seek the successful approval, launch, and indication expansion of avatrombopag with a primary focus on addressing the unmet medical need for the patients who we serve.
+Role at Dova: Sharing my clinical expertise as a Hematologist / Oncologist, which includes two decades of drug development experience and strategic insights from several prior success ful global regulatory approvals.
+It has been exciting working with my Dova colleagues on the successful approval, launch preparations, and indication expansion activities for DOPTELET® (avatrombopag), with a primary focus on addressing the unmet medical need for the patients we serve.

 Brightest professional “light bulb” moment: I’ve learned a lot about leadership over the years and the critical importance of adapting my style to the individual needs of my colleagues.
 I’ve come to place the highest value on people and making sure they both get recognized and rewarded for what they do, and are given opportunities to grow and develop.
 I’ve also learned the importance of putting a premium on establishing a positive corporate culture, one that is challenging but supportive; we spend a lot of time at work and I believe it’s part of my job to ensure we have fun together, while we’re doing it.

 Greatest accomplishment outside of work: Partnering with my wife of almost forty years to build our family against formidable odds and having the extraordinary good fortune to have been successful at raising two caring and compassionate children, who are truly citizens of the world and on the straight and narrow, despite the turbulent and tumultuous world in which they have grown up.

 Favorite quote: “The patient is waiting…” A quote from Warner Lambert that I think epitomizes our mission in drug development.
 It highlights the sense of urgency and need to explore every opportunity to accelerate clinical development and bring new drugs and, importantly, new hope to patients and their families.